vpaikina/book-library-api-tests/README.md

 ### 🧹 Code Style & Linting

 We use [Flake8](https://flake8.pycqa.org/) for code style and linting.
-Please run `flake8 .` before committing changes, or let CI/CD do it for you.

 - **Black** and **Ruff** are enforced via [pre-commit](https://pre-commit.com/).
 - All code is automatically formatted (Black) and linted (Ruff) before commit and in CI.